-CTA (A) No. 1

-4th Revised Page 36B

-Cancels 3rd Revised Page 36B
+CTA (A) No. 1 5th Revised Page 36B Cancels 4th Revised Page 36B

-- ii. reasonably be required to avoid the damage or if it was impossible for the Carrier and its employees or agents to take such measures; - iii.
+- iii.
 The passenger must have complied with the check-in requirements set out in Rule 21 of this tariff; - iv.
 In order to assist the Carrier in commencing the tracing of the baggage in question, the passenger is encouraged to report the delayed baggage to the Carrier as soon as reasonably practicable following the completion of the flight; - v.
 The passenger must provide the Carrier with (a) written notice of any claim for reimbursement within 21 days of the date on which the baggage was placed at the passenger's disposal, or in the case of loss within 21 days of the date on which the baggage should have been placed at the passenger's disposal; (b) particulars of the expenses for which reimbursement is sought; and (c) receipts or other documents establishing to the reasonable satisfaction of the Carrier that the expenses were incurred; - vi.
-The liability of the Carrier in the case of lost or delayed baggage shall not exceed 1288 Special Drawing Rights (the "basic carrier liability" which is the approximate Canadian dollar equivalent of CAD\$2,325) for each passenger, unless the passenger has declared a higher value and paid the supplementary sum in accordance with Rule 11(c) of this tariff, in which case the Carrier's liability will be limited to the lesser of the value of the delayed baggage or the declared value, up to a maximum of CAD\$3,000. - (c) After a 21 day delay, the Carrier will provide a settlement in accordance with the following rules: - i. if no value is declared per Rule 11(c), the settlement will be for the value of the delayed baggage or 1288 SDR (the "basic carrier liability" which is the approximate Canadian dollar equivalent of CAD\$2,325), whichever is the lesser, and - ii. if value is declared per Rule 11(c), the settlement will be for the value of the delayed baggage or the declared sum (per Rule 11(c)) up to a maximum of \$3,000, whichever is the lesser.
+The liability of the Carrier in the case of lost or delayed baggage shall not exceed 1288 Special Drawing Rights (an international currency which will be converted to CAD or USD) for travel on of before December 28, 2024 and 1,519 Special Drawing Rights for travel on or after December 29, 2024) (the "basic carrier liability") for each passenger, unless the passenger has declared a higher value and paid the supplementary sum in accordance with Rule 11(c) of this tariff, in which case the Carrier's liability will be limited to the lesser of the value of the delayed baggage or the declared value, up to a maximum of CAD\$3,000. - (c) After a 21 day delay, the Carrier will provide a settlement in accordance with the following rules: - i. if no value is declared per Rule 11(c), the settlement will be for the value of the delayed baggage or the "basic carrier liability", whichever is the lesser, and - ii. if value is declared per Rule 11(c), the settlement will be for the value of the delayed baggage or the declared sum (per Rule 11(c)) up to a maximum of \$3,000, whichever is the lesser.